Expl0dingBanana/aioafero/README.rst

 If the device class has special processing for state updates (for example, one state contains multiple datapoints) you can specify a custom callback in the models Put class.
-This is done through the attribute ``callback`` and must specify a callable to handle the update.
+This is done through the attribute ``callback`` and must specify an awaitable callable to handle the update.